Healthdirect Free Australian health advice you can count on.

 Will having periods affect my breast milk supply?

-Hormonal changes with your menstrual cycle (periods) may affect how your baby wants to feed.
+Hormonal changes with your periods may affect how your baby wants to feed.
 This may affect your breast milk supply.
-But a few additional breastfeeds per day are usually enough to boost your breast milk supply back up.
+A few additional breastfeeds per day is usually enough to boost your breast milk supply.
+Read more about increasing your breast milk supply.

-Your midwife or doctor will be able to give you further advice and information about your periods and breastfeeding.
-Or you could consult a lactation consultant — an expert in breastfeeding.
+Your midwife, maternal health nurse or doctor can give you more advice on how your periods and breastfeeding.
+Or you could speak with a lactation consultant — an expert in breastfeeding.

 Do I need to use contraception while breastfeeding?